-Dust mites, on the other hand, are heavier and fall to the ground.
-So HEPA filters can't suck them out of the air.
-And the filters won't help much with pet allergies if your animals spend time in your bed or on upholstered furniture, where their dander gets into fabric.
+Dust mites, on the other hand, are heavier and fall to the ground, so HEPA filters can't suck them out of the air.
+And they won't help much with pet allergies if your animals spend time in your bed or on upholstered furniture, where their dander gets into fabric.

 Dehumidifiers.
 If dust mites are your trigger, make their lives miserable.
 Low humidity hurts them, especially when it's under 40%.
 You can buy room dehumidifiers or a larger one that goes on your furnace.

 Cleaning supplies.
-The chemicals in cleaning products, especially the ones you spray, can trigger allergy attacks.
+The chemicals in them, especially the ones you spray, can be general irritants, but they can also trigger allergy attacks.
 They tend to stay in the air and can make you sneeze or get a runny nose or watery eyes.
-Instead, use cleaners that you can wipe on with a sponge or cloth.
+Instead, use products that you can wipe with a sponge or cloth.